bdesanctis/bamdam/README.md

 bamdam krona --in_tsv_list input_list.txt --out_xml microbes.xml
 ktImportXML -o microbes.html microbes.xml
 ```
 Once you get the html file, you can open it in any web browser.
-Make sure to click "Colour by damage" in the bottom left!
+Make sure to click "Colour by damage" in the bottom left.

 ## <a name="contributing"></a>Contributing
-Contributions are welcome, and they are greatly appreciated!
-Every little bit helps, and credit will always be given.
+Contributions are welcome and appreciated.

 ### Pull Request Guidelines
 To update the documentation, fix bugs or add new features you need to create a Pull Request .
 A PR is a change you make to your local copy of the code for us to review and potentially integrate into the code base.